jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 movement of the left contact.

 As for other simplifications to the progress-tracking system, I do away with the graphing.
-Instead I fasten a pair of hairline stickers to the dial and dial ring, repositioning the one on the dial ring into alignment with the one on the dial each time I discover a new best combination that produces a narrower contact area than any I've seen before.
+Instead I fasten a pair of hairline-index stickers to the dial and dial ring, repositioning the one on the dial ring into alignment with the one on the dial each time I discover a new best combination that produces a narrower contact area than any I've seen before.

 ## Notes

 Here are the notes that I took during this manipulation.

 The comments below each note were added afterward to clarify those notes for instructional purposes.
+{:.tangent}

 - Started by dialing AWL x, where x is the range from 50 to 90 and from 0 to 40, in increments of 10.
 The best value of x was 90.

-AWL 90 produced the narrowest contact area seen so far, so we know that the wheelpack radius under the fence is at a minimum with this combination, compared with all other combinations tried so far.
+All-wheels-left to 90 produced the narrowest contact area seen so far, so we know that the wheelpack radius under the fence is at a minimum with this combination, compared with all other combinations tried so far.
 {:.tangent .indent}

 - Tried 90L-xR-90L, where x is the range from 0 to 80 in increments of 10.
 The